White steps in, leads Jets to wild 34-31 win over Bengals

 AP Pro Football Writer

+“Going out and watching film at the beginning of the week and seeing what they do on defense, I knew there would be completions out there,” White said.

-White overcame two early interceptions and also became the Jets’ first 400-yard passer since Vinny Testaverde had 481 on Christmas Eve 2000, a span of 327 games.
-And he even left for a few plays with a neck injury.
+He overcame two early interceptions and also became the Jets’ first 400-yard passer since Vinny Testaverde threw for 481 on Christmas Eve 2000, a span of 327 games.
+And he even left for a few plays to be checked for a neck injury.

+All that from a backup who was a fifth-round pick of Dallas in 2018 out of Western Kentucky and hadn’t thrown an NFL pass until last week.
+And with Wilson still out for at least next Thursday night’s game Indianapolis, White will get a chance for an encore.

+“Mike is fantastic,” coach Robert Saleh said.
+“He’s poised, he showed it all throughout camp, all throughout OTAs, that he deserves to be one of those guys and obviously he showed it today.”

 Shaq Lawson then came up with the Jets’ first interception of the season, deflecting Joe Burrow’s pass and snagging it to give New York the ball at the Bengals 14.